therealemjy/eth-graphql/README.md

 ### Overloaded functions

-Overloaded functions are listed as individual functions, separated by their names appended with their index within the ABI.
+Overloaded functions are treated as separate functions, differentiated by their names suffixed with their respective index within the ABI.

 e.g. ABI: